-Global Agriculture Columnist for Thomson Reuters
+Global Agriculture Columnist

 As a columnist for Reuters, Karen focuses on all aspects of the agriculture market, including weather, at the global scale.
 Prior to becoming a columnist, Karen was a crop production analyst and was also responsible for short and long-term agriculture weather forecasting.
 Karen has a great deal of boots-on-the-ground experiences, as she has led crop tours through the United States, Ukraine, Russia, France, and Serbia.
 She holds degrees in Atmospheric Science and Meteorology from Cornell University and the University of Oklahoma.